imagitama/vrc3cvr/README.md

 Go to [Releases](https://github.com/imagitama/vrc3cvr/releases/latest) and expand "Assets" and download the `.unitypackage`.

-1. Copy your VRChat avatar Unity project and open it in Unity 2019
-2. Install the ChilloutVR CCK (FAQ channel in their [Discord](https://discord.gg/ABI))
+1. Install the ChilloutVR CCK (FAQ channel in their [Discord](https://discord.gg/ABI))
-3. Import the vrc3cvr `.unitypackage`
+2. Download and import the vrc3cvr `.unitypackage`
-4. Click PeanutTools -> VRC Chillout Converter.
+3. Click PeanutTools -> VRC3CVR
-5. Select the VRC avatar you want to convert.
+4. Select the VRC avatar you want to convert
-6. Click Convert.
+5. Click Convert

 ## What does it do?